 What’s the best time of year to come?

-We are open from mid-May to mid-September.
-Our busiest times are June, July and August.
-In September the riding is still great, but you also get the bonus of fall colours in the mountains and potential northern lights.
-During September our yurtville is no longer open, but we are able to offer our packages as we have a special arrangement with our local hotels.
+We are open year round, but our mountain biking trips run from the beginning of June to the end of September.
+September the riding is still great, but you also get the bonus of fall colours in the mountains and potential northern lights.

 What makes Yukon riding unique?